mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

    echo "✅ Firmware update job deployed to device fleet: ${JOB_ID}"
    ```

    The update job is now active and will be delivered to all devices in the target group.
-The rollout configuration ensures controlled deployment with automatic abort mechanisms if failure rates exceed acceptable thresholds.
+The rollout configuration ensures controlled deployment with exponential rate increase and automatic abort mechanisms if failure rates exceed acceptable thresholds, following AWS Well-Architected principles.

 6. **Monitor Job Execution and Device Status**:

    Comprehensive monitoring provides real-time visibility into update progress, success rates, and device health during firmware deployments.
-This operational intelligence enables proactive intervention and ensures update quality across the fleet.
+This operational intelligence enables proactive intervention and ensures update quality across the fleet using CloudWatch metrics and job execution tracking.

    ```bash
    # Monitor job execution status